 Most recruiters expect to receive a cover letter together with your CV or resume.
 So, prepare a cover letter convincing the reader why you are the best candidate for the interview using cover letter writing tips.

 After completion of your job application, resume or CV and cover letter you should submit them to employers and job recruiters in places where you want to work.

 Other International Information

-When you receive an invitation to the interview, you may apply for the visa and work permit.
-Then prepare yourself for job interview and take a look at dress code because how you dress is the one of the most important attribute in being hired.
+When you receive an invitation to the interview, you may apply for a visa and work permit.
+Then prepare yourself for a job interview and take a look at the dress code because how you dress is one of the most important attributes in being hired.